An Examination of the Static and Dynamic Performance of Interest Rate Option Pricing Models in the Dollar Cap-Floor Markets

 New York University - Stern School of Business

-An Examination of the Static and Dynamic Performance of Interest Rate Option Pricing Models In the Dollar Cap-Floor Markets Anurag Gupta Marti G. Subrahmanyam Abstract This paper examines the static and dynamic accuracy of interest rate option pricing models in the U.S. dollar interest rate cap and floor markets.
+This paper examines the static and dynamic accuracy of interest rate option pricing models in the U.S. dollar interest rate cap and floor markets.
 We evaluate alternative one-factor and two-factor term structure models of the spot and the forward interest rates on the basis of their out-of-sample predictive ability in terms of pricing and hedging performance.
-In addition, the models are evaluated based on the stability of their parameters, the presence of systematic biases, and their numerical complexity and computational efficiency.
+The one-factor models analyzed consist of two spot-rate specifications (Hull and White (1990) and Black-Karasinski (1991), five forward rate specifications (within the general Heath, Jarrow and Morton (1990b) class), and one LIBOR market model (Brace, Gatarek and Musiela (1997) [BGM]).
+For two-factor models, two alternative forward rate specifications are implemented within the HJM framework.
 We conduct tests on daily data from March-December 1998, consisting of actual cap and floor prices across both strike rates and maturities.
 Results show that fitting the skew of the underlying interest rate distribution provides accurate pricing results within a one-factor framework.
 However, for hedging performance, introducing a second stochastic factor is more important than fitting the skew of the underlying distribution.
-Overall, the one-factor lognormal model for short term interest rates outperforms other competing models in pricing tests, while two-factor models perform significantly better than one-factor models in hedging tests.
+Overall, the one factor lognormal model for short term interest rates outperforms other competing models in pricing tests, while two-factor models perform significantly better than one-factor models in hedging tests.
 Modeling the second factor allows a better representation of the dynamic evolution of the term structure by incorporating expected twists in the yield curve.
-Thus, the interest rate dynamics embedded in two-factor models appears to be closer to the one driving the actual economic environment, leading to more accurate hedges.
+Thus, the interest rate dynamics embedded in two-factor models appears to be closer to the one driving the actual economicenvironment, leading to more accurate hedges.
 This constitutes evidence against claims in the literature that correctly specified and calibrated one-factor models could replace multi-factor models for consistent pricing and hedging of interest rate contingent claims.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.